Summertime Eating Guide, According to Chinese Medicine

 1. Summer is a time to eat less, light, and simply.

-Compared to other times of year, portions should be smaller and food lighter in nature, reflecting the yang energy of the season.
+Unlike other seasons, portion sizes should be smaller and food lighter in nature, manifesting the yang energy of the season.

 Avoid the heavy, dense foods of winter, instead choosing simple proteins surrounded by plenty of veggies.
-Greens are an especially good choice, as are cucumbers and fennel.
+Greens, cucumber, and fennel make an excellent choice.

 Also keep food combinations and preparation simple, easy, summery.

-1. Cook foods for shorter duration at higher temperatures.
+1. Prepare foods for shorter time at higher temperatures..

 Shorter cooking at higher temperatures will making cooling foods slightly warmer, will keep your vegetables crunchy, and keep your Middle Burner fired up.